PortChaw/dind-node-build-runner/README.md

-# dind-node-build-runner
+# dind-node-rethinkdb-build-runner

-A docker image that provides a running environment to perform builds using common node js tools and docker in docker.
+A docker image that provides a running environment to perform builds using common node js tools, RethinkDB, and docker in docker.

 Tools: